annkar73/wordmatch/README.md

 ![Application Flow](public/readme-assets/flowchart_site.png)

 ## Purpose
 The Word Match Game was inspired by playing similar word games with my son to help him connect letters to words and objects.
-These games made learning fun, leading to the creation of a digital version for others to enjoy.
+These games made learning fun, leading to the idea of creating a digital version for others to enjoy.
 This project offers an engaging educational tool that enhances literacy skills, bridging the gap between visual and linguistic learning.

 ## Target Audience
 - **Children (3-6 years old)**: The game is designed to support early literacy development, offering an engaging learning experience.